Results tagged ‘ third baseman ’

 |PHA (1 yr)||59||230||191||28||50||5||0||1||20||2||0||27||29||.262||.356||.304||.660|

 When he was with Boston, I hated seeing “The Greek God of Walks” stride up to the plate in a close Red Sox/Yankee game.
 I knew at the very least he’d get into that completely weird batting stance of his and put together a very good at bat, forcing whatever Yankee pitcher happened to to be on the mound at the time to throw at least a dozen pitches.
 It seemed as if more often than not, those Youklis at bats would end up with him driving in a huge run or he would at least get on base and put himself in position to score that run.
-I did not like this guy at all and now, thanks to his off-season signing as a Yankee free agent, I’ve got to root for him too.
+I did not like this guy at all and then in December of 2013, he signed as a free agent with the Yankees, forcing me to root for him too.

-Problem is, its been about four years since big Kevin had a good season.
+The problem with the signing was that it had been about four years since big Kevin had a good season.
 During his last two plus years in Boston, injuries and Bobby Valentine disrupted his game and he hit just .236 after getting traded to the White Sox in June of 2012.
-The only reason the Yankees came calling this winter and agreed to pay him $12 million was because A-Rod’s hip went bad.
+The only reason the Yankees came calling last winter and agreed to pay him $12 million was because A-Rod’s hip went bad.
 At the time of his signing, New York was hoping they’d only need him to start at the hot corner till Rodriguez recovered and returned at mid-year.
-With sluggers like Teixeira and Granderson still in the powerful Yankee lineup, they could even afford to absorb the mediocre bat Youklis has swung the last few years.
-Joe Girardi just needed him to provide decent defense at third and use that great eye of his to earn frequent “walks” to first base.
+With sluggers like Teixeira and Granderson still in the powerful Yankee lineup, they could even afford to absorb the mediocre bat Youklis had swung the previous few years.
+Joe Girardi just needed him to provide decent defense at third, use that great eye of his to earn frequent “walks” to first base and most importantly, stay healthy.

 George Steinbrenner was not the first Yankee owner of German extraction who liked to wheel and deal his way to a pennant.
 That honor belonged to millionaire brewer, Jacob Rupert, who purchased the New York AL franchise in 1914.
 He considered every day his baseball team made the headlines as free advertisement for his beer and since the teams that made it to the World Series got the most headlines, old Jake was determined to turn the Yankees into winners as quickly as possible.